 8. Convolutions on Steroids

 Now, what should we do for other types of layers?
-One answer to this is: Write optimized implementations for every single one them!
-Libraries specifically targeting machine learning do provide many of these implementations to us.
+One answer to this is: Write optimized implementations for each and every one of them!
+Libraries dedicated to machine learning provide us with many of these implementations.
 Examples are cuDNN or oneDNN.
-Unfortunately, as already discussed in Section 6, we are out of luck if a specific layer is not supported.
+Unfortunately, as discussed in Section 6, we are out of luck if a particular layer is not supported.

-This part optimizes the forward pass of torch.nn.functional.conv2d.
-We’ll see how we once again may obtain an efficient custom implementation through a single versatile building block: small matrix-matrix multiplications.
-Of course highly optimized implementations for two-dimensional convolutions are available in all machine learning backends.
-Yet, it is enlightening to see how one would write such code and possibly compete with a vendor-optimized implementation.
+This part optimizes the application of a two-dimensional convolution, as done in torch.nn.functional.conv2d.
+We’ll see how, once again, we can get an efficient custom implementation using a single versatile building block: small matrix-matrix multiplications.
+Of course, highly optimized implementations for two-dimensional convolutions are available in all machine learning backends.
+However, it is instructive to see how one would write such code and possibly compete with a vendor-optimized implementation.

-We’ll remain within C++ for this exercise and use a conv2d version of the mini_dnn playground.
-This version contains supporting boilerplate for 2D convolutions and an ATen reference implementation which simply calls at::conv2d.
+We’ll stay in C++ for this exercise and use a conv2d version of the mini_dnn playground.
+This version includes supporting boilerplate for 2D convolutions and an ATen reference implementation that simply calls at::conv2d.

 ../_images/conv2d_n3c5k4.svg

-In machine learning two-dimensional convolutions are commonly applied to visual data.
-Thus, dimension \(H\) often refers to the height of the input images in pixels and \(W\) to the respective width.
+In machine learning, two-dimensional convolutions are often applied to visual data.
+Thus, the dimension \(H\) often refers to the height of the input images in pixels and \(W\) refers to the width.
 Similarly, \(P\) and \(Q\) typically describe the height and width of the output images.
-Dimension \(N\) is the batch size, \(C\) the number of input channels and \(K\) the number of output channels.
-Lastly, \(R\) and \(S\) are the sizes of the convolving kernel.
+The dimension \(N\) is the batch size, \(C\) the number of input channels and \(K\) the number of output channels.
+Finally, \(R\) and \(S\) are the sizes of the convolving kernel.

 Hint

-Additional details on the dimensions and parameters involved in a two-dimensional convolution are available from the documentation of torch.nn.Conv2d.
+For more details on the dimensions and parameters involved in a two-dimensional convolution see the torch.nn.Conv2d documentation.

 8.1.
 Im2col

-Since the “early” efficient machine learning days, the image-to-column (im2col) transformation is used to rewrite convolutions as large matrix-matrix multiplications.
-This approach has the advantage that it allows us to simply call a high-performing xGEMM implementation for the convolution.
-Once the result is computed, we can simply change its view and obtain the original data layout.
-At the same time, using an intermediate data structure and the approach’s reliance on xGEMM also represent biggest disadvantages of the approach.
-First, we artificially increase our memory requirements through the temporary storage required for the rearranged input data.
-Second, the convolution operation is isolated through the use of the xGEMM library call.
-This means that the op’s results end up in a slow memory layer which prohibits operator fusion.
+Since the “early” days of efficient machine learning, the image-to-column (im2col) transformation has been used to rewrite convolutions as large matrix-matrix multiplications.
+This approach has the advantage that we can simply call a high-performance xGEMM implementation for the convolution.
+Once the result is computed, we can simply change its view and get the original data layout.
+At the same time, using an intermediate data structure and relying on xGEMM are also the major drawbacks of this approach.
+First, we artificially increase our memory requirements due to the temporary storage required for the rearranged input data.
+Second, the convolution operation is isolated by the xGEMM library call.
+This means that the results of the operation end up in a slow memory layer, which prevents operator fusion.

-Nevertheless, due to the simplicity of the approach, we’ll set a baseline by using Table 8.1.1’s ATen functions in our first conv2d implementation.
+Nevertheless, due to the simplicity of the approach, we’ll set a baseline by using the ATen functions of Table 8.1.1 in our first conv2d implementation.

-Table 8.1.1 Set of functions which allow us to implement 2D convolutions without calling conv2d directly.
+Table 8.1.1 Set of functions that allow us to implement 2D convolutions without calling conv2d directly.

 Operator